 - 1. Navigate to the sampling plot using maps and/or a handheld GPS.
 Verify the identity of the plot location with plotID listed on the permanent plot marker (created during plot establishment). - 2.
-Hang a single trap at each mosquito trapping plot from a natural structure (e.g., a tree branch) or Shepherd's hook such that the height of the hole in the bottom of the insulated cooler is 1.2-1.8 meters (4-6 feet) above the ground. - a.
+Hang a single trap at each mosquito trapping plot from a natural structure (e.g., a tree branch) or Shepherd's hook such that the height of the hole in the bottom of the insulated cooler is 1.5 1.8 meters (4-6 feet) above the ground. - a.
 Hang the trap within 10m of the mosquito sampling point assigned during plot establishment (RD[06]). - b.
-On more exposed sites, if possible, deployment locations should be adjacent to and on the west side of any available tall-statured vegetation to allow shading from the morning sun and on the leeward side to afford protection from prevailing winds.
-At sites with sandy soils, drive a T-post support into the ground and secure the Shepherd's hook to the T-post to prevent the trap from falling over. - c.
+On more exposed sites, if possible, deployment locations should be adjacent to and on the west side of any available tall-statured vegetation to allow shading from the morning sun and on the leeward side to afford protection from prevailing winds. - Alternative 1: At sites with sandy soils, drive a T-post support into the ground and secure the Shepherd's hook to the T-post to prevent the trap from falling over. - Alternative 2: A Shepard's hook may instead be placed into a 5 gallon bucket containing concrete.
+The concrete in the bucket will act as a weighted anchor to prevent the Shepard's hook from falling over in soils too unstable to use the T-post method or soils too compacted to insert the Shepard's hook alone. - See Appendix E for a list of sites using either the T-post method of securing Shepard's hooks (Alternative 1) or the concrete method (Alternative 2). - c.
 Avoid hanging traps over or within 5m of standing or flowing water.
 (Note: if it is not possible to place the trap within 10m of the monumented mosquito sampling point and 5m away from a water source, issue a problem ticket to NEON Science) - d.
 At each sampled plot, hang the trap in the same location throughout all bouts of a season.
 If resampling the same plot over multiple years, continue to use the same location (if possible).
-In many cases the number of suitable locations for hanging traps will be limited but if necessary, make note of the location for use in subsequent seasons. - 3.
+In many cases the number of suitable locations for hanging traps will be limited, but make note of the location for use in subsequent seasons. - 3.
 Hang the trap's insulated dry ice container from the elevated external structure and use the clip on the underside of the cooler (or optional carabineer) to attach the rain guard/fan assembly.
-Ensure that the clip on the cooler does not cover the hole where the CO_2 escapes.
-Secure the mesh collection cup to the lower end of the fan assembly using the elastic band sewn into the mesh. - 4.
-Connect the fan to the power source by color-matching the wire leads and the battery terminals (red to '+' terminal, black to '-' terminal).
-The fan should immediately come on. - 5.
-If possible, tie any loose battery cord around the natural feature or Shepherd's hook from which the trap is suspended.
-Place the battery in a re-sealable plastic bag to keep it dry.
-Best practice is the seal the bag around the wire and fold the top of the bag underneath the battery (this will prevent water from entering the battery assembly).
+Ensure that the clip on the cooler does not cover the hole where the CO2 escapes.
+Secure the mesh collection cup to the lower end of the fan assembly using the elastic band sewn into the mesh.
+Rubber bands are a good addition to the elastic band (should the elastic wear or environmental conditions be windy).

-Title: TOS Protocol and Procedure: N itle: TOS Protocol and Procedure: Mosquito Sampling NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: J
+Title: TOS Protocol and Procedure: Mosquito Sampling Date: 03/18/2019 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: K